rymayl33/STA5703_project2/README.md

 This project primarily uses existing libraries; no custom algorithms were developed.

 ## Download Dataset
-Download the maize dataset SAS file found at https://www4.stat.ncsu.edu/~boos/var.select/maize.html
+Download the maize dataset SAS file found at https://www4.stat.ncsu.edu/~boos/var.select/maize.html and save it in this project in a folder named data.

 ## Set up Virtual Environment
 To run this code you first have to create a virtual enviroment and download the dependencies: